-- Oral and written communication can be expanded to facilitate technical and scientific inquiry, analysis and dissemination of knowledge - Knowledge of human anatomy can be increased to include the correlation of topographic landmarks to internal organs, in-depth examination of the lymphatic system and transference of sagittal and coronal anatomical structure identification to cross-sectional views - Knowledge of human physiology can be expanded to explore the processes by which tumors originate, grow, metastasize and effect the normal functioning of each of the body systems - Computer skills can be increased to include understanding of the information technology used in radiation oncology departments and integration of computerization of radiation therapy and treatment planning equipment - Mathematical analysis can be expanded to include calculation for radiation treatment and protection, radioactivity and radiobiological functions - Basic physics principles will facilitate the application of radiation physics
+- Oral and written communication can be expanded to facilitate technical and scientific inquiry, analysis and dissemination of knowledge. - Knowledge of human anatomy can be increased to include the correlation of topographic landmarks to internal organs, in-depth examination of the lymphatic system and transference of sagittal and coronal anatomical structure identification to cross-sectional views. - Knowledge of human physiology can be expanded to explore the processes by which tumors originate, grow, metastasize and affect the normal functioning of each of the body systems. - Computer skill literacy can be demonstrated for application in radiation therapy simulation, treatment delivery, information processing and treatment planning. - Mathematical analysis can be expanded to include calculation for radiation treatment and protection, radioactivity and radiobiological functions. - Basic physics principles will facilitate the application of radiation physics.